footie-house

 How much of a deposit will I need for a £2 million mortgage?

-Applicants will need a deposit of at least ten per cent generally, although to secure the mortgage competitively priced rates, they will need a 35 per cent or 40 per cent deposit.
+Applicants generally need a deposit of at least ten per cent, although a 35 per cent or 40 per cent deposit is required to secure the mortgage at competitively priced rates.

 Can professionals like doctors and dentists borrow more when applying for £2 million mortgages?

-It is possible for professionals like Accountants, Actuaries, Architects, Barristers (including Barristers in Pupillage), Dentists, Chartered Engineers, Medical Doctors, Optometrists, Pharmacists, Solicitors, Chartered Surveyors and Vets to borrow six times their salary.
+Professionals such as Accountants, Actuaries, Architects, Barristers (including Barristers in Pupillage), Dentists, Chartered Engineers, Medical Doctors, Optometrists, Pharmacists, Solicitors, Chartered Surveyors, and Vets can borrow six times their salary.

 Applicants would need a single or combined income of at least £333,333 to borrow £2 million at six times their salary.